Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "I had to interrupt a leg day with Warhorse to come here, Yan.
 So…yeah."
 Julian pulled out his own knife and set to carving the trotters off the Werne with a grunt of effort and a loud *crack* of snapping bone.
 They’d make good broth, and one of the women immediately swept past to appropriate them.

 Yan hooted his approval.
 "With Adam?
 Good!
-But...you have *reason* to visit, yes?"
+But... you have *reason* to visit, yes?"

 Xiù sat down on the rock. "...Yeah."